Giving Your Child Up for Adoption as a Christian [What to Know]

-At this point, you may be feeling overwhelmed.
-Our first advice is to breathe.
-It’s going to be okay.
-Our second piece of advice is to talk to a religious leader in your community, whether that’s a preacher, a pastor, a church elder, or someone else whose views you respect and look up to.
-In the meantime, though, the following information may be helpful to you as a Christian woman considering adoption.
+Take time to breathe and think about what is best for you and your baby.
+If you want a Christian perspective, considering speaking with a religious leader in your community, whether that’s a preacher, a pastor, a church elder, or someone else whose views you respect and look up to.
+In the meantime, the following information may be helpful to you as a Christian woman considering adoption.

 Is it Wrong to "Give My Baby Up" for Adoption if I’m a Christian?

-Please know that it is never wrong to give your baby up for adoption if you feel that that’s the best choice for you.
-If you make the selfless choice to place your child with a family who can give him or her the best life imaginable when you know that you can’t, in no way is that considered a sin.
+Giving your child up for adoption as a Christian is not wrong.
+If you make the selfless choice to place your child with a family who can give him or her the best life imaginable, in no way is that considered a sin.

-If you’re wondering, “Is it a sin to put a child up for adoption?” it can be helpful to consider the benefits of adoption for yourself, your baby, and the adoptive family should you choose this path.
+If you’re wondering, “Is it a sin to put a child up for adoption?” the answer is “no.” It can be helpful to consider the benefits of adoption for you, your baby, and the adoptive family should you choose this path.
 These include: